Tools for good living in multicultural neighbourhoods

-The KOTILO-project also offers training for both partners and residents.
-Themes may vary from living in different cultures to the meaning of the concept "good neighbor".
+However, it’s not enough to train immigrants, integration has to be a two way process.
+Therefore KOTILO also offers training for the employees of Finnish housing companies, other actors working with housing issues and Finnish tenants and residents.
+Themes may vary from living in different cultures to the meaning of the concept "good neighbour".
 It is important, that the themes are suggested by partners and residents.

 The project has also translated material related to housing and living into different languages, plain language and into comic strip form.
-Among the material you will find, for instance, instructions for recycling in Farsi, Albanian and Somali; a cartoon strip guide to the use of laundry shifts drawn by Hanna Koljonen as well as documents related to resident democracy, rights and obligations in many languages.
+Among the material you will find, for instance, instructions for recycling in Farsi, Albanian and Somali; a cartoon strip guide to the use of laundry shifts as well as documents related to resident democracy, rights and obligations in many languages.